-OK, this post is about 3 weeks late due to it’s size which took some time to write up, along with the fact that most of my spare time has been playing with the van!
-Get yourself a drink before you sit down if you can be bothered reading this one…
+OK, this post is about 3 weeks late due to its size which took some time to write up.
+That along with the fact that most of my spare time has been playing with the van!
+Get yourself a drink before you sit down if you can be bothered reading this e-NV200 long journey tale…

-If you have not read the Auckland to Wellington in an Electric Van post it’s probably worth reading first as it explains the planned route and where the charging points are.
+If you have not read the Auckland to Wellington in an Electric Van post it’s probably worth reading first.
+It explains the planned route and where the charging points are.

 Auckland collection at last…